 Requesting a home visit

-Assessments are usually completed at an Assessment Centre.
+We usually complete Assessments at an Assessment Centre.
 We understand that some medical conditions can make travelling difficult.
-Our Healthcare Professionals will identify those people who cannot travel because of their medical condition.
+Our Healthcare Professionals will find those people who cannot travel because of their medical condition.
 We then offer a home visit.

 If you think you cannot travel because of your medical condition, please contact us as soon as possible.
 Our Healthcare Professionals will then consider all available information.
 It is likely we will ask you for supporting information, including confirmation from a medical professional who is treating you.